Are you or is someone you struggling with addiction?

 Here are 6 ways to practice mindfulness for addiction recovery as an LGBTQ+ person.

 Being present is one of the main mindfulness techniques for addiction recovery.
 It sounds easy, but LGBTQ+ people rarely focus on the moment they’re in.
-By living in the moment and not avoiding what’s happening in the present, they may be less likely to abuse drugs and other substances.
-Substance use is often used to mask the stress in their daily lives.
-By living in the present, they sit with their feelings.
-And with enough practice, they learn to cope with reality without substances.
+They may be less inclined to abuse drugs and other substances if they live in the moment rather than ignoring what is going on.
+Substance abuse is frequently utilized to alleviate stress in individuals’ daily lives.
+They sit with their emotions by living in the present moment.
+And with enough experience, they can learn to cope with reality without the use of drugs.

-3. Practice Walking Meditation While sitting still is often a part of mindfulness meditation when they first start, once they get the hang of it, they can take their practice anywhere, including on a walk outside.
-Nature can have a significant effect on their mental health and help relieve tension.
+While sitting still is frequently required while beginning mindfulness meditation, once they have mastered it, they can practise anywhere, including on a walk outside.
+Nature can have a big impact on their mental health and reduce stress.
 Practicing mindfulness in nature only enhances those effects.
 When they take their meditation and mindfulness practice with them, they’re also able to come back to the moment no matter where they are.

-5. Try Stillness Stillness is another crucial part of mindfulness.
-The world is so hectic all around LGBTQ people, and that comes with plenty of stress.
-Stress can bring on moments where they’re more likely to abuse drugs or alcohol.
-By practicing stillness, queer people can free themselves up to discover truths about themselves.
-It can also open them up to seeing all the potential they have, and that can be an incredibly positive feeling when going through addiction treatment and their recovery journey.
+Stillness is another crucial part of mindfulness.
+The world is quite chaotic around LGBTQ individuals, which causes a great deal of stress.
+Stress can make them more likely to abuse drugs or alcohol.
+Queer persons who practise stillness can free themselves up to find realities about themselves.
+It can also help people understand their full potential, which can be a very pleasant experience when going through addiction treatment and recovery.

 Embrace Mindfulness for a Sober Life at Inspire Recovery